dvskullz/Pen-Testing-SickOs-1.2/README.md

 # SickOs-1.2
 SickOs 1.2 - VulnHub Walkthrough

-This is a walkthrough of the SickOs 1.2 machine from VulnHub.
-It’s the sequel to SickOs 1.1, and it's both more challenging and more realistic, simulating situations one might encounter during a real-world penetration test.
+**This is a walkthrough of the SickOs 1.2 machine from VulnHub.
+It’s the sequel to SickOs 1.1, and it's both more challenging and more realistic, simulating situations one might encounter during a real-world penetration test**.

 **🔍 Discovery**

 After downloading and running the machine, we see that it was assigned the IP 192.168.2.4.
 A port scan using nmap reveals ports 80 (HTTP) and 22 (SSH) open.
 **>Target IP: 192.168.2.4**
 **>Initial Scan:**